GALERIE R

 Q. What are your musical influences?

-The Velvet Underground, Captain Beefheart, The Birthday Party, The Fall, Dylan.
-I think for musicians there are a lot of basic references, early blues, quite a bit of jazz, especially Coltrane, Miles, Ornette Coleman, Sun Ra, field recordings.
+The Velvet Underground, Television, Captain Beefheart, The Birthday Party, The Fall, I think for musicians there are a lot of basic references.
+Early blues, quite a bit of jazz, especially Coltrane, Miles, Ornette Coleman, Sun Ra, and field recordings.

 Q. Is it easy to be both a visual artist and a musician?